tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * To add a code snippet, open the left bar and type the kind of task you want to accomplish, for example, creating a bar chart.

-* Once the code snippet appears, click in _INSERT_ to add the code to your notebook.
+* Once the code snippet appears, click on _INSERT_ to add the code to your notebook.

   ![Images/colab04.gif](Images/colab04.gif)